codebar/tutorials/version-control/command-line/tutorial.md

 title: Introduction to the git command line
 ---

-## Introduction to the git command line
+## Introduction to the Git command line

 **PREREQUISITE:** Basic understanding of the command line.